biratrai/fullstack-project2/README.md

 Running the Project
 -----------
-Perform the following steps:
+Perform the following steps
-	-1. item
+	1. item
 	2. item
 	3. item